RBarbosait/WebDriver-Automation-Framework-Demoblaze/README.md

 🤖 QA Automation

-Automation scripts are implemented in C# with SpecFlow, Selenium WebDriver, NUnit, and FluentAssertions.
+Automation scripts are implemented in C# using .NET, SpecFlow, Selenium WebDriver, NUnit, and FluentAssertions.
-They validate both UI flows and backend data consistency.
+The framework validates both UI flows and backend data consistency, and is compatible with CI/CD pipelines.

 Clone and Setup:
 ```bash